mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 Craft which are only capable of low acceleration may mount solar cells on extended arrays, with minimal structural bracing.
-A craft which can only accelerate at one-half gravity may mount up to twenty times the two- thirds if its volume of solar cells - these consume only one-tenth of the volume of standard solar cells.
+A craft which can only accelerate at one-half gravity may mount up to twenty times the two-thirds if its volume of solar cells - these consume only one-tenth of the volume of standard solar cells.
 The configuration is automatically USL.
 ```